Why do amphibians and reptiles need our help?

 - Wood Turtle

-What will this fund do?
-Grants from the fund will support critical projects including:
+What does this fund do?
+Grants from the fund support critical projects including:

-- Supporting on-the-ground conservation and research to better understand and protect ornate box turtles, eastern massasauga rattlesnakes, and other endangered species.
+- Supporting on-the-ground conservation and research to better understand and protect threatened species such as ornate box turtles and eastern massasauga rattlesnakes.

-- Restoring native habitats where high numbers of rare amphibians and reptiles are found, such as river bluffs and sand prairies.
+- Restoring native habitats where high numbers of rare amphibians and reptiles are found.

 - Training citizen scientists to monitor Wisconsin’s rare and threatened amphibians and reptiles, helping to inform conservation efforts.